-Studying at undergraduate level may be new and quite different from your previous study or work experiences.
+Studying at postgraduate level may be new and very different from your previous study or work experiences.
 Assessment will be a key aspect here and the successful completion of assessments will all be crucial to achieving the highest award at the end of your course.

-It is important for you to understand the various expectations and deadlines for each assessment within your modules.
+It is important that you clearly understand the various expectations and deadlines for each assessment within your modules.
 Your module handbook will explain how and when you will be assessed.
 You can also find this information on Evision.

 You must attend all timetabled classes in-person (or online where applicable) and include a designated number of hours of independent study.
-You should expect to spend 10 hours per week on each module, this equates to approximately 40 hours perweek of independent study for a full- time student.
-Active participation and engagementwith your course, your peers and fellow classmates will put you in the best place to besuccessful in your studies.
+You should expect to spend 10 hours per week on each module, this equates to approximately 30 hours per week of independent study for a full- time student.
+Active participation and engagement with your course, your peers and fellow classmates will put you in the best place to be successful in your studies.
 Please be respectful of the learning environment and remember to switch off your mobile phone before entering classes and study areas.